 Fort Wayne City Utilities tests water from the St. Joseph River for the pathogen Cryptosporidium.
-In 2011 the highest level of Cryptosporidium found in the river was 0.465 oocysts per liter of water.
+In 2012 the highest level of Cryptosporidium found in the river was 0.533 oocysts per liter of water.
 No Cryptosporidium was found in the drinking water that City Utilities sent out to its customers.
-This is important because it shows that the Fort Wayne treatment process is effective at removing this pathogen.